videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 - `getAudioStats()` returns an array of object containing the different quality parameters for audio stream which can be accessed through the `useParicipant` hook.

-- These objects will have values for the specific participant's audio stream bitrate, jitter, round trip time and packet loss.
+- This objects will have values for the specific participant's audio stream bitrate, jitter, round trip time and packet loss.

 ### `getShareStats()`

 - `getShareStats()` returns an array of object containing the different quality parameters for screen share stream which can be accessed through the `useParicipant` hook.

-- These objects will have values for the specific participant's screen share stream resolution, frame rate, bitrate, jitter, round trip time, and packet loss.
+- This objects will have values for the specific participant's screen share stream resolution, frame rate, bitrate, jitter, round trip time, and packet loss.

 :::note
 To show the popup dialog for the participant's realtime stats, you can [refer to this component](https://github.com/videosdk-live/videosdk-rtc-react-sdk-example/blob/main/src/utils/common.js#L142).